-But what happens when both parents share joint custody of a child and split the custody time equally, 50/50, then who is the custodial parent for tax purposes?
+But what happens when both parents share joint custody of a child and split the custody time equally, 50/50?
+Who is the custodial parent for tax purposes?
 According to the IRS, if the child lives with each parent for an equal number of nights during the year, the custodial parent is the parent with the higher adjusted gross income.
 Only that parent may file with the head of household status.

-What happens if the parents agree to rotate each year so that both parents can claim the child regardless of whom the child resided with most in a year.
-In this situation, the IRS allows the custodial parent to release a claim to exemption for the child so that the noncustodial parent can claim an exemption.
+What happens if the parents agree to rotate each year so both parents can claim the child regardless of whom the child resided with most in a year?
+In this situation, the IRS allows the custodial parent to release a claim to exemption for the child so the noncustodial parent can claim an exemption.
 This is typically done by completing IRS Form 8332.

 Tax exemptions become even more complicated for parents who have two or more children, and each parent agrees to claim at least one child to allow both parents to file the exemption.
-It would be best if you remembered that you both cannot file as head of household.
+Remember that you both cannot file as head of household.
 In this situation, both parents may claim one or more of the children as tax-dependent, but only one parent may file as head of household.

-It is best practice to state within your custody agreement which parent can claim a child as a tax dependent and which parent may file as head of household each year to avoid confusion and tax audits.
-Clearly stating which parents can claim the child will prevent future headaches because the agreement will assist both parents in ensuring you are compliant with the tax laws.
+It’s best practice to state within your custody agreement which parent can claim a child as a tax dependent and which parent may file as head of household each year to avoid confusion and tax audits.
+Clearly stating which parents can claim the child will prevent future headaches because the agreement will assist both parents in ensuring you’re compliant with the tax laws.

 Andalman & Flynn, P.C. serves clients throughout Maryland and the District of Columbia, offering compassionate, quality service and results-driven representation across a broad range of legal areas.
-With a concentration on disability benefits law and family law, the firm focuses on cases that impact the rights of everyone, and they are there for clients when responsive legal help is most critical.
-For more information about Andalman & Flynn, please visit our website or call 301.563.6685.
+With a concentration on disability benefits law and family law, the firm focuses on cases that impact the rights of everyone, and they’re there for clients when responsive legal help is most critical.